Part B: Ordering Utterances (2025)

 [A]

-[固定位 4] Peters likes to photograph butterflies in landscape, celebrating the beauty of their surroundings as well as the insects themselves.
-His pictures of Glanville fritillary rising from the sea-pinks beside the chalk cliffs of Compton Bay on the Isle of Wight are particularly glorious.
-These takeoff shots are even more challenging because they require wide-angle lens, which means he must be less than 2cm from the butterfly.
-Its incredibly difficult to get that close to skittish sun-warmed insect.
-Unlike some photographers, who cheat by keeping insects in fridge to slow them down, Peters refuses to tamper with wild butterflies.
+[固定位 4] Peters likes to photograph butterflies in a landscape, celebrating the beauty of their surroundings as well as the insects themselves.
+His pictures of a Glanville fritillary rising from the sea-pinks beside the chalk cliffs of Compton Bay on the Isle of Wight are particularly glorious.
+These takeoff shots are even more challenging because they require a wide-angle lens, which means he must be less than 2cm from the butterfly.
+Its incredibly difficult to get that close to a skittish sun-warmed insect.
+Unlike some photographers, who cheat by keeping insects in a fridge to slow them down, Peters refuses to tamper with wild butterflies.

 [B]